Skip to main content

 4. Choose the agent you created the config.yaml file for and click Register.

-5. You will get a helm command like the following:
+5. You will get a Helm command like the following:

 helm upgrade --install k8s-agent GitLab/GitLab-agent \